lcuquejo/m2-terraform-docker/README.md

 # m2-terraform-docker
 A terraform wrapper for Macbooks m1/m2 Using docker.
+Old terraform versions don't have arm binaries so using tfenv will not work.

 ## Env Needed for AWS
 AWS_ACCESS_KEY_ID

 AWS_SECRET_ACCESS_KEY

-TERRAFORM_VERSION (The default value is 0.14.11)
+TERRAFORM_VERSION (The default value is 1.5.5)

 ## Extra ENVs
 ### (BASE_TERRAFORM)
-If you have Terraform modules located outside of your current working directory (PWD), you will need to set the BASE_TERRAFORM environemtn.
+If you have Terraform modules located outside of your current working directory (PWD), you must set the BASE_TERRAFORM environment.
 For example, consider the following directory structure:
 ```
 .
  └── ~/